Gayathiri18/FPGA_Workshop_VSD/README.md

   |    7    | Pushbuttons (5)                |    15   | Power Switch                    |
   |    8    | FPGA programming done LED      |    16   | Power Select Jumper             |

-# Counter example using Vivado
+# Counter example using Xilinx Vivado

 - Counters are sequential logic circuits that proceed through a well defined sequence of states after application of clock pulses.
 - Counters are used for a counting pulses.